Zdanekk/Project-books/README.md

 # 📚 Book Purchase Profitability Analysis

-This project compares **three purchasing strategies** for school books across multiple online bookstores:
+This project compares **four purchasing strategies** for school books across multiple online bookstores:

 1. **Single-store purchase** – Buy all books from one bookstore (one shipping fee).
 2. **Split-by-book purchase** – Buy each book from the cheapest available store (multiple shipping fees).